Skip to main content

 Troubleshooting issues

-You can display the Integration API logs in the Campaign Manager to help you diagnose issues.
+You can display the Integration API logs in the Campaign Manager to diagnose issues.